 It's hard to beat winter in Arizona.
 With Phoenix temperatures regularly in the 60s, many snowbirds flock south to hibernate in the warm weather and sunshine.
-Head just a few hours north, however, and snowy Flagstaff looks like a winter wonderland.
+Head just a few hours north, snowy Flagstaff looks like a winter wonderland.
 With that said, there are seemingly endless possibilities of activities in Arizona during the winter.
-Here are 15 great things to do if you find yourself in the desert this winter.
+Here are 13 great things to do if you find yourself in the desert this winter.

 Las Noches de las Luminarias is an annual festival at the Desert Botanical Garden.
 The garden is lit up by thousands of luminaria bags in celebration of the holidays.
 Visitors can stroll through the garden as the lights enhance the desert scenery.
 For music fans, various concerts are held nightly ranging from Mariachi bands to the classical crossover band Simply Three.